nobukoba/roothbk/README.md

-# rootminipacklib
+# minipacklib
-Mini packlib for CERN ROOT
+Mini packlib spun off from the h2root source code in the CERN ROOT program